The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 3.733088235294118

-If you are asked to estimate the population mean, 3.7 kg is a reasonable choice – but how accurate is that estimate?
+If you are asked to estimate the population mean, 3.7 kg is a reasonable choice – but how precise is that estimate?

 One way to answer that question is to compute a sampling distribution, which shows how much the mean varies from one sample to another.
 If we knew the actual mean and standard deviation in the population, we could simulate the sampling process and compute the sampling distribution.
 But if we knew the actual population mean, we wouldn’t have to estimate it!